vinyar/chef_win_reboots/reboot_demo/README.md

 These patterns allow for a single continuous chef client run across multiple reboots.

 There are a couple of common scenarios for reboots:
-* No reboot pending condition needs to exist in order to install an item/feature.
+* "No reboot pending" condition needs to exist in order to install an item/feature.
-* Reboot needs to happen after installation of a component.
+* Reboot needs to happen after installation of a component(s).
 * Reboot needs to happen at the end of the chef run.
 * Combination of conditions.
 * Join AD as part of the chef client run